-- For filter impurities — use a two-step bath filter like the Crystal Quest Bath Filter
+- To filter impurities — use a two-step bath filter like the CuZn Bath Filter

-- For neutralizing chlorine and chloramines — add Vitamin C tablets or Vitamin C powder directly to your bathwater
+- To neutralize chlorine and chloramines — add Vitamin C tablets or Vitamin C powder directly to your bathwater

 Typically, 60% of the chlorine that most people absorb daily comes from showering or bathing in chlorinated water.
-Chlorine damages your hair and skin – you can read about the hazards of showering in chlorinated water here.
+Chlorine damages your hair and skin.
 Bath water also contains things like heavy metals and VOCs (volitive organic compounds).
 Ideally, all these things should all be filtered out.

-Filtering bathwater is a similar process to filtering shower water, If you have a shower head incorporated in your bath you can use my recommend shower filters (a VitaMax Vitamin C In-Line Filter together with a Sprite HOB-CM Brass Shower Filter), and use your shower to fill your bath.
+Filtering bath water is a similar process to filtering shower water, If you have a shower head incorporated in your bath you can use my recommend shower filter ( Sprite Shower Filter), and use your shower to fill your bath.
 This means you only need one set of filter for both shower and bath.

-Otherwise, I recommend using a dedicated bath filter like the Crystal Quest Bath Filter.
+Otherwise, I recommend using a dedicated bath filter like the CuZn Bath Filter.
 This bath filter has a 2-step filtration process — it features both KDF (Kinetic Degradation Fluxion) filtration (good for removing heavy metals) and Granular Activated Carbon filtration (good for removing sediment, chlorine and radon).